 saturated fats) have had no such problems.
 The worst artery clogger has

-proven to be the trans fats the AHA has been trying to get us to eat
+proven to be the trans fats the AHA had been trying to get us to eat

 instead for the past 50 years or so.
 The polyunsaturated fats they still

-more resistant to rancidity and formation of carcinogens).
+difference (except it's more resistant to rancidity and formation